MeharamSal/osticket-prereqs/README.md

 </p>
 <p>
-Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”
+Extract the "upload" folder and transfer its contents to c:\inetpub\wwwroot.
+Subsequently, within c:\inetpub\wwwroot, rename the "upload" directory to "osTicket".